maximka65/web_shablon_react/README.md

 To run the project locally use <npm run start>

-To deploy the project on github pages use <npm run deploy>
+To deploy the project on GitHub pages use <npm run deploy>

 #### More comands are initialazed and described in package.json